Joud158/Guided_Vision/README.md

 - Classify whether the scene contains **danger**.
 - If there is danger, it speaks a loud alert:

-  > 'DANGER' to your 'DIRECTION'
+  > "DANGER to your DIRECTION"

 - If the scene is safe, it **prints the description** only (no speech).